 Keep careful, dated, accurate records of their invention process, starting at the earliest stage of the conception of their idea, and detailing the entire development process;

-Have records of the invention process periodically dated, witnessed, dated and signed by trustworthy, independent witnesses who understand the invention - keeping in mind that if your invention is challenged, you may not be able to defend your patent without producing these witnesses to testify on your behalf;
+Keep Good Records - Maintain records of the entire invention process that are periodically dated, witnessed, dated and signed by trustworthy, independent witnesses who understand the invention.
+Witnesses should be willing and able to testify on the inventor's behalf if the patent is challenged.

-Have all witnesses, and any other individuals to whom details of the invention are disclosed prior to application for a patent, should sign confidentiality agreements;
+Maintain Confidentiality - Have all witnesses, and any other individuals to whom details of the invention are disclosed prior to application for a patent, sign confidentiality agreements;